piratefsh/piratefsh.github.io/about.md

 Hi folks.
 I'm Sher Minn!

-I'm currently a frontend web engineer building things for [Viki.com](https://viki.com) in sunny Singapore.
+I'm a web platform engineer based in NYC.
+I make generative art and research early computer art history.
 Sometimes I teach [HTML/CSS and JavaScript classes](http://codeequality.org/2014/06/16/introduction-to-htmlcss.html).

 Sometime ago, I was in New York attending the [Recurse Center](http://recurse.com) where I [learned how to be a better programmer](http://piratefsh.github.io/projects/experience/2016/04/16/my-recurse-center-experience.html).
 I would highly recommend this if you're a self-driven programmer looking to get better at your craft!